makkus/freckles/README.rst

 * can use the same configuration for your Linux and MacOS workstation as well as Vagrant machines, containers, etc.
 * support for systems where you don't have root/sudo access via the conda_ package manager (or nix_, with some limitations)
 * extensible via *adapters*
-* declarative, idempotent scripting, sorta
+* declarative, idempotent scripting
-* allows the use of all ansible `modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_ and `roles <https://galaxy.ansible.com/>`_

 Install/bootstrap
 *****************

 The examples above assume you have *freckles* already installed.
-If that's not the case, *freckles* can be bootstrapped using 'inaugurate_' (yes, yes, I know, downloading and executing scripts from random websites is often considered a bad idea -- so before you actually do, you might want to read `this <https://docs.freckles.io/en/latest/trust.html>`_, `this <https://github.com/makkus/inaugurate#how-does-this-work-what-does-it-do>`_, `this <https://github.com/makkus/inaugurate#is-this-secure>`_, and `this <https://docs.freckles.io/en/latest/bootstrap.html>`_ ).
+If that's not the case, *freckles* can be bootstrapped using the 'inaugurate_' bootstrap script (yes, yes, I know, downloading and executing scripts from random websites is often considered a bad idea -- so before you actually do, you might want to read `this <https://docs.freckles.io/en/latest/trust.html>`_, `this <https://github.com/makkus/inaugurate#how-does-this-work-what-does-it-do>`_, `this <https://github.com/makkus/inaugurate#is-this-secure>`_, and `this <https://docs.freckles.io/en/latest/bootstrap.html>`_ ).
 To install *freckles* and run ``freckelize`` straight away to display it's help, issue:

 .. code-block:: console